-MITI plans to publish its biennial sustainability report while the emission disclosure annually in alignment with the GRI Standards.
+MITI plans to publish its complete sustainability report biannually while the emission disclosure annually in alignment with the GRI Standards.
 The report will be made available on MITI's website and will be submitted to the relevant regulatory authorities as required.
 This ensures transparency, accountability, and adherence to global best practices in sustainability reporting.